 If you are planning company incorporation in Singapore or running a Singapore-registered company, you have probably heard of government grants such as the Enterprise Development Grant (EDG).
-Recently, in response to COVID-19, the maximum support level of the EDG has been raised up to 90% especially for those that are severely impacted by the pandemic.
+Recently, in response to COVID-19, the maximum support level of the EDG is rising up to 90%, especially for those who receive the most impact from the pandemic.
 But, what exactly is the EDG?
 Find the complete answer below.

 What is the Enterprise Development Grant?

 The Enterprise Development Grant (EDG) is a program managed by Enterprise Singapore.
 Thus, it helps Singapore’s companies strengthen their business foundations, pursue innovation and improve productivity, by providing them with financial subsidies.

 In reality, the EDG covers up to 30% – 70% of qualifying project costs, depending on whether your business is a Small Medium Enterprise (SME), and whether your costs are related to software and equipment.
 However, through Supplementary Budget 2020, Enterprise Singapore announced that the grant will cover up to 80% of the costs on a case-by-case basis and this will be valid until December 31, 2020.
 In addition, those whose operations have been devastated by the COVID-19 pandemic qualify for 90% support levels depending on individual situations.